 No list of Banff mountains is complete without mentioning the glorious Mount Rundle.
 Mount Rundle is a long massive mountain that overlooks both Banff and Canmore.
 It could be argued that it is an entire range as it spans over 12 kilometers, with several distinct peaks along the way.
 My favorite spot to see Mount Rundle is from Vermilion Lakes (photo above), where you can sit, kayak, canoe, or paddleboard under the West end of Rundle.

 If you’re in Canmore, a popular and easy scramble to complete is the East End of Rundle (locally called EEOR).

 Elevation: 1,692 m (5,551 ft)

-Tunnel Mountain is one of the smaller mountains in Banff.
-Actually, when you look at it compared to Mount Rundle next door it really looks more like a hill.
-That being said Tunnel Mountain is indeed a mountain, and it’s a classic that is beloved by Banff locals.
+Tunnel Mountain is one of the smaller Banff mountains.
+Actually, when you look at it compared to Mount Rundle next door, it really looks more like a hill.
+That being said, Tunnel Mountain is indeed a mountain, and it’s a classic that is beloved by Banff locals.

 Elevation: 3,618 m (11,870 ft)

-Mount Assiniboine, aka the “Matterhorn of the Rockies” for its pyramid shape, draws in visitors and mountain enthusiasts from around the world.
-Located on the Great Divide, on the British Columbia/Alberta border, Mount Assiniboine is a sight to behold at 3,618 meters.
+Mount Assiniboine, aka named the “Matterhorn of the Rockies” for its pyramid shape, draws in visitors and mountain enthusiasts from around the world.
+Located on the Great Divide, on the British Columbia/Alberta border, Mount Assiniboine is another sight to behold at 3,618 meters.